nsrr/nsrr-cloud/matlab-workflow.md

 `insert your analysis code here`

-Once your Sleep Analysis processing is completed, you can delete the files of subject 800002 and save your results.
+Once your sleep analysis processing is completed, you can delete the files of subject 800002 and save your results.

 Similarly, we can loop over each subject of CFS dataset and perform the above analysis.